-Even if we obtain FDA approval for ARX-04, Zalviso or any of our product candidates in the United States, we may never obtain approval for or commercialize our products outside of the United States, which would limit our ability to realize their full market potential.
+Except for ZALVISO approval in Europe, we may never obtain approval for, or commercialize, any other products outside of the United States, which would limit our ability to realize their full market potential.

 In order to market any products outside of the United States, we or our commercial partners, including Grünenthal in Europe, must establish and comply with numerous and varying regulatory requirements of other countries regarding safety and efficacy.
-On September 22, 2015, we announced that the European Commission had approved Grünenthal's MAA for Zalviso for the management of acute moderate-to-severe post-operative pain in adult patients.
+On September 22, 2015, we announced that the European Commission had approved Grünenthal's MAA for ZALVISO for the management of acute moderate-to-severe post-operative pain in adult patients.
+In April 2016, Grünenthal completed the first commercial sale of ZALVISO.

 Outside of Europe, clinical trials conducted in one country may not be accepted by regulatory authorities in other countries, and regulatory approval in one country does not mean that regulatory approval will be obtained in any other country.
 Approval processes vary among countries and can involve additional product testing and validation and additional administrative review periods.
 Seeking foreign regulatory approval could result in difficulties and costs for us and require additional non-clinical trials or clinical trials, which could be costly and time consuming.
 Regulatory requirements can vary widely from country-to-country and could delay or prevent the introduction of our products in those countries.
 Our current clinical trial data may not be sufficient to support marketing approval in all territories.
 In addition, we lack the personnel, expertise and capabilities to gain regulatory approval of our product candidates on a global basis without a commercial partner.
-With Zalviso's approval for sale in Europe, we are substantially dependent on Grünenthal to successfully commercialize it.
-While Grünenthal does have products approved in international markets, we do not have any product candidates approved for sales in any jurisdiction, including international markets, and we do not have experience in obtaining regulatory approval in international markets.
+With ZALVISO's approval for sale in Europe, we are substantially dependent on Grünenthal to successfully commercialize it.
+While Grünenthal does have products approved in international markets, we do not have any product candidates approved for sale in any jurisdiction, including international markets, and we do not have experience in obtaining regulatory approval in international markets.
 Grünenthal's experience in international markets does not guarantee regulatory approval or compliance with regulatory requirements in international markets or to obtain and maintain required approvals, or if regulatory approvals in international markets are delayed, our target market will be reduced and our ability to realize the full market potential of our products will be harmed.

-ARX-04, Zalviso and our other product candidates will require Risk Evaluation and Mitigation Strategies.
+DSUVIA, ZALVISO and our other product candidates will require Risk Evaluation and Mitigation Strategies, or REMS.

 Our product candidates, if approved in the United States, will require REMS.
 The REMS may include requirements for special labeling or medication guides for patients, special communication plans to health care professionals and restrictions on distribution and use.
-While we have received preclearance from the FDA regarding certain aspects of the proposed required REMS for Zalviso, we cannot predict the final REMS to be required as part of any FDA approval of Zalviso.
-Depending on the extent of the REMS requirements, any United States launch may be delayed, the costs to commercialize Zalviso may increase substantially and the potential commercial market could be restricted.
-ARX-04, if approved, will also require REMS programs that may significantly increase our costs to commercialize these product candidates.
+While we have received preclearance from the FDA regarding certain aspects of the proposed required REMS for ZALVISO, we cannot predict the final REMS to be required as part of any FDA approval of ZALVISO.
+Depending on the extent of the REMS requirements, any United States launch may be delayed, the costs to commercialize ZALVISO may increase substantially and the potential commercial market could be restricted.
+DSUVIA, if approved, will also require REMS programs that may significantly increase our costs to commercialize these product candidates.
 Furthermore, risks of sufentanil that are not adequately addressed through proposed REMS for our future product candidates, if approved, may also prevent or delay their approval for commercialization.

-Existing and future legislation may increase the difficulty and cost for us to commercialize ARX-04, Zalviso and any of our product candidates that may obtain commercial approval in the future, and affect the prices we may obtain.
+Existing and future legislation may increase the difficulty and cost for us to commercialize DSUVIA, ZALVISO and any of our product candidates that may obtain commercial approval in the future, and affect the prices we may obtain.